 Best markets for fashion and style

-See Brisbane style in its natural habitat, wandering through the stalls of fashion-forward makers at the BrisStyle Twilight Markets (returning on 28 August) or the returned Valley Laneway Markets (starting 4 July).
+See Brisbane style in its natural habitat, wandering through the stalls of fashion-forward makers at the BrisStyle Twilight Markets or the Valley Laneway Markets.
 A quick twirl through these markets will inspire you to get out of your activewear and into locally-made or one-of-a-kind pieces.

 Need more inspiration?

 For expert thrifters and fans of pre-loved clothing, Suitcase Rummage is for you.
-Find books, clothes, records and more at these regular rummages.
-Check out their first market back on Sunday 5 July.
+Find books, clothes, records, and more at these regular rummages.

 Dress your home in greenery with the bargain house plants at the Ferny Grove Markets from 6am each Sunday.
 Explore plenty of second-hand goods while you’re there too.

-The biannual Meeanjin Markets are a cultural extravaganza with markets celebrating Aboriginal and Torres Strait Islander arts, crafts and culture in the heart of Brisbane.
-The next market will be held at Reddacliff Place in November.
+The biannual Meeanjin Markets are a cultural extravaganza with markets celebrating Aboriginal and Torres Strait Islander arts, crafts, and culture in the heart of Brisbane.

 Best markets for puppy love